 Can be used with high-quality liner (no VOC or low VOC) for longer product life.
 If used without a liner, product will wear out over time (like clothing).

 Need a taller curtain?
 No problem.
-Just double up on the hemp macramé rings to attain the final height you want.
+We also offer 86" long hemp curtains.
+Or just double up on the hemp macramé rings to attain the final height you want.
 Each set of rings adds 4"–6" to the overall height of the hemp shower curtain (this trick comes in handy when using the shower curtain as a full-length curtain on French or doors or floor-to-ceiling windows

 How are your hemp shower curtains different?

 They're unique to us and made from organically grown European hemp (not conventional Chinese hemp, which may have issues with chemical growing and processing).
 There are many different grades and qualities of hemp fabric out there.
 For our hemp shower curtain, we have selected the highest quality organic raw hemp fibers to weave into a custom fabric with the perfect weight, resulting in a gorgeous hemp canvas that is strong yet light enough to dry quickly between use.
 We do not use heavy metals or harsh chemicals in the production of our non-PVC organic hemp shower curtains.